Best Burgers in Colorado Picked by Locals: Ski Resort Edition

 Picked by: Sandy Steadman, iTrip Vacations Breckenridge

-The burgers: Diners can select from 11 different kinds of burgers made with beef, buffalo, turkey or black bean veggie.
-Popular burgers include the classic, or try the Empire double, kona burger or red chili cheddar for an added kick.
-Kids are welcome to pick their favorite and dig into the flavor.
+The burgers: Diners select from 11 different kinds of burgers made with beef, buffalo, turkey or black bean veggie.
+Popular burgers include the classic, or try Empire double, kona burger or red chili cheddar for an added kick.
+Kids are welcome to pick their favorites.

 Frisco: Ollie’s Pub and Grub

 Picked by: Vina Legault, iTrip Vacations Copper Mountain-Frisco

 Ollie’s Pub and Grub in Frisco strives to create an “everyone knows your name” atmosphere and serves traditional American bar fare.
 But for most, it offers more than bar food.
 Each item is made fresh and never frozen.
 In addition, sports fans watch 16 HD TVs located throughout Ollie’s, which opens at lunchtime.